vegaprotocol/ethdenver2022/README.md

 ### PRIZES:<br>IN-PERSON **$2500** USDT (winner)  **$1250** USDT (runner-up)<br>VIRTUAL **$2500** USDT (winner)  **$1250** USDT (runner-up)

-The winning bounty awards will go to the teams that create the most impressive apps that can track, store and visualise staking and delegation on Vega.
+Bounty awards will go to the teams that create the most impressive apps that can track, store and visualise staking and delegation on Vega.
 These tools should help the Vega community to keep the network safe and decentralised by informing others about the state of the network, as well as educating on staking fundamentals with respect to Vega.

 Vega networks run on a delegated proof-of-stake blockchain powered by Tendermint, connected by ABCI to a custom high-performance trading core application, additionally supported by data APIs (data nodes).
 Data node APIs are used to retrieve state information by gRPC, REST and GraphQL.